-These results were obtained for a recompression factor of x2 (43 bits on average per 32 element vectors) and are shown for both cases-with and without reordering.
-Note that while the reordering did not really improve the average performance, it did improve the worst case, which is also reflected in a lower PESQ standard deviation for the test sentences: 0.14 with reordering versus 0.23 without.
+Using 3D-SADCT and the quantizers we designed, we compressed the leaves in the database.
+Then the quality of the reconstructed speech was evaluated for the 10 sample sentences.
+The obtained PESQ scores, with the speech synthesized using [1] as reference, are provided in the last two rows of Table II.
+These results were obtained for a re-compression factor of x^2 (43 bits on average per 32 element vectors) and are shown for both cases - with and without reordering.
+Note that while the reordering did not really improve the average performance, it did improve the worst-case, which is also reflected in a lower PESQ standard deviation for the test sentences: 0.14 with reordering vs. 0.23 without.

-C. Metropolis Based Ordering
+C. Metropolis based ordering